-MXCP: The Production-Grade MCP Server and Methodology for Enterprise AI
+MXCP: Production-Grade MCP Server for Enterprise AI

 Miguel Branco